Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/05-implementations.typ

   - Discuss the Feed-Forward Network structure (GeLU activation).
   - Mention resource reuse between layer 1 and layer 2 projections.
 ]

+The MLP's most compute intensive layer are the two FFN layers.
+These can be computed as a matrix-matrix multiplication, then a